List of K.O.3an Guo characters: Sun Quan (孫權)

 Sun Quan (孫權) is the second son of Sun Jian, principal of Jiang Dong High School, little brother to Sun Ce and older brother to Sun Shang Xiang.

 He is known for doing whatever it takes to achieve his goals, including hurting those he cares for and killing people.
 People are therefore afraid of his words when he says the word "kill".

-Because he has a crush on Da Qiao, he dived into the lake to retrieve the ring Sun Ce gave to Da Qiao because he does not want to see her sad.
-But due to this he lost his hearing and has been deaf for two years.
-Being a proud person, he does not want to let others know he's deaf therefore he mastered the skill of reading other's lips very clearly so as not to let others find out his secret.